matthias-bs/BresserWeatherSensorReceiver/README.md

 ## Antennas and RF Connectors

-The required antenna depends on the signal path between weather sensor and CC1101 or RFM95W receiver.
+The required antenna depends on the signal path between weather sensor and receiver.

 Some options are:
 * wire antenna